periodic/AdventOfCode2021/src/Day19/Readme.md

 This one is a doozy.
 I'm not happy with the run-time at all.
 In the future I'd lean on more linear algebra.

 There should also hopefully be a way to do this without just trying every combination.
+One possible heuristic is to calculate the nearest neighbor numbers for each point in a scanner's set.
+That would give a rotation and position independent way to compare them.

 ```
 Parsing input...